crotwell/TauP/src/doc/sphinx/source/models.rst

 * Syngine/Instaseis

-  The very useful syngine web service hosted by IRIS, https://service.iris.edu/irisws/syngine/1/ allows calculation of synthetic seismograms for several 1D earth models.
+  The very useful Syngine web service hosted by IRIS, https://service.iris.edu/irisws/syngine/1/ allows calculation of synthetic seismograms for several 1D earth models.
 The ak135f model used by Syngine appears to be a variant of the ak135favg model